-- d) Ad-hoc queries: the relational model allows many operations on a database to be done interactively from a terminal session, without needing to write a specialized program.
-This facilitates extracting information from such a database as needed, without having to anticipate all possible queries and write software for them. - e) Solid mathematical underpinnings: the relational model is grounded in the mathematics of sets and relations, and thus has a sound theoretical basis which we can use to reason about the behavior of relational databases. - 3.
-For this reason, we'll devote the rest of this series of lectures to - a) Learning about the relational database model - b) Learning how to access relational databases from Java programs. - 4.
+- b) Standardization the relational model and the language most commonly used to access it are standardized. - c) Legacy data many organizations have large quantities of data already stored in relational databases, which it would be nice to be able to access from OO programs. - d) Ad-hoc queries: the relational model allows many operations on a database to be done interactively from a terminal session, without needing to write a specialized program.
+This facilitates extracting information from such a database as needed, without having to anticipate all possible queries and write software for them. - e) Solid mathematical underpinnings: the relational model is grounded in the mathematics of sets and relations, and thus has a sound theoretical basis which we can use to reason about the behavior of relational databases. - 4.
+For this reason, we'll devote the rest of this unit in the course to - a) Learning about the relational model - b) Learning about accessing data in a relational database using the most widely-used query language: SQL. - c) Learning how to access relational databases from Java programs. - d) Learning some of the rudiments of designing relational databases. - 5.
 This is a big topic.
 (We offer an entire course on DBMS's, and that just scratches the surface.)
-We will look at only a small subset of it. - B. We should note, at the outset, that the "OO world" and the "relational world" are two distinct worlds. - 1.
+We will look at only a small subset of it.

+- B. Since much of your prior experience has been with the object-oriented data model, we should note, at the outset, that the "OO world" and the "relational world" are two distinct worlds. - 1.
 They have distinct histories - a) OO: Comes out of the world of discrete simulation; much subsequent work arose motivated by the development of GUI's in the PC world - OO is the natural paradigm for designing a GUI. - b) Relational Database systems: comes out of the world of business data processing; much of the work has been done in the mainframe world.
 Database systems historically have had a strong batch processing flavor. - 2.
 They grew up in different parts of the world. - a) OO originated in Norway, and is very strong in Europe - b) Early work on relational databases was done by IBM and at Berkeley. - 3.
 In a couple of places, they have very distinct ways of handling certain key issues which we will refer to as we get to them. - 4.
-Nonetheless, they also have some striking similarities, in some cases having discovered fairly similar solutions to certain problems.
+Nonetheless, they also have some striking similarities, in some cases having discovered fairly similar solutions to certain problems. - 5.
+In recent years, the relational database model has been evolving toward the OO model, with facilities being added that correspond to facilities present in OO (though still handled in a quite different way).
+We deal with some of these in CPS352.
+For this series of lectures, however, we will deal with the "traditional" relational model.